WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Montana/WaterAllocation/ReadME.md

  - WaDE_PoUs_input.csv (have not incorporated yet)

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share MDNRC's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *MT_Allocation Schema Mapping to WaDE_QA.xlsx*.
-Six executable code files were used to extract the MDNRC's water rights data from the above mentioned input files.
+Seven executable code files were used to extract the MDNRC's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
+The first code file (preprocess) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining six code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those six code files are as follows...
+Those seven code files are as follows...

 - 0_PreProcessMontanaWaterRightData.ipynb
 - 1_MTwr_Methods.py